-Figure 2: Installation Wizard Click on Next.
+Figure 4: Activate your license Click on Next.
 It will ask you to choose a location to install CLion.
 Go with the default option.

-Figure 3: Installation Location Click on Next.
-It will ask you for a temporary folder to put the temporary files.
-Go with the Default Option.
-Click on Next.
+Figure 5: Installation Location Click on Next.
 It will ask you to choose file associations.
 Check all the boxes.